haezera/taxis-and-ubers/README.md

-# An investigation 15 years of NYC taxi data.
+# An investigation into 15 years of NYC taxi data.

 Author: Haeohreum Kim